metacpan/metacpan-cpan-extracted/distros/M/Module-Generic/CONTRIBUTING.md

 ## How to contribute

 Thank you for considering contributing to this distribution.
-I welcome any contribution to Class, including, but not limited to bug reports, feature requests, general comments, and patches.
+I welcome any contribution to Module::Generic, including, but not limited to bug reports, feature requests, general comments, and patches.

 Feel free to clone it from its gitlab repository at <https://git.deguest.jp/jack/Module-Generic> and issue a pull request.